 massage oil, in an oil burner or a few drops in a hot bath.

-Extracted from the bark of West Africa's Corynanthe Yohimbae tree, Yohimbine has been used for centuries in the fertility rituals of African tribes.
+Yohimbine is extracted from the bark of West Africa's Corynanthe yohimbae tree and has been used for centuries in the fertility rituals of African tribes.
 Yohimbine is thought to enhance libido and physical energy in both men and women and may stimulate erection in men.
 Reports also indicate Yohimbine may have thermogenic properties (meaning that it may act to elevate body temperature and burn off fat.

 Though traditionally, Yohimbine has been used as a treatment for impotence and as a sexual aphrodisiac, yohimbine enhances many bodily functions, not just the sexual ones.
 It increases metabolic rate.
 You'll feel your digestive organs working better, and body builders have long used yohimbine to get rid of body fat before competitions.